mcweba/jarvis/README.md

 This server is based on _Node.js_ and _Express.js_

 ### Installation
-Copy the _adapter.js_ script from the _MyStromButtonAdapter_ folder to the following folder on the raspberry pi:
+Copy the _adapter.js_ script to the following folder on the raspberry pi:

 ```
 /home/openhabian/MyStromButtonAdapter